vm-x-ai/vm-x-ai-file-processing/docs/run-minikube.md

 ## System Requirements

-- 8 CPU cores and 16GB of memory
+- The K8S cluster is configured with 8 CPU cores and 16GB of memory, so, make sure you have enough resources to run the stack.

 ## Getting Started